SElarabi/Application_server/README.md

 # Application \_server

-<a href="https://simple-data-application-server.onrender.com" target="_blank"/>Application Server Demo</a>
+<a href="https://simple-data-application-server.onrender.com" target="_blank">Application Server Demo</a>

->-This is a simple Node.js HTTP server application,meticulously crafted with Express.js and adhering to the principles of the MERN (MongoDB, Express.js, React, Node.js) stack.
+> -This is a simple Node.js HTTP server application,meticulously crafted with Express.js and adhering to the principles of the MERN (MongoDB, Express.js, React, Node.js) stack.
 It offers a comprehensive API for seamless user management, interfacing with a data store, and efficiently serves static assets from the designated public directory.

 ## Setup